 Employees of the Greenville Police Department and their families have access to a chaplain through the Greenville Police Department Chaplaincy Program.
 The mission of the Police Chaplain is to provide guidance and counseling to all members of the Department upon request.
 Guidance and counseling may be provided in matters of spiritual, personal, family, health, employment, and financial matters.
 Services available through the Police Chaplaincy Program include assistance with death or serious injury notifications.
-Chapter 22, Section 22.2.7, entitled, Assistance to Department Personnel and Families, of the Greenville Police Department's Policy and Procedures Manual lists additional services available through the Police Chaplaincy Program.
+Chapter 22, of the Greenville Police Department's Policy and Procedures lists additional services available through the Police Chaplaincy Program.